artlogic/debian-install/README.md

 Things left to configure
 ------------------------

-* create a branch for the (proprietary) T60 stuff
-* it woudl be nice to write a little etckeeper module (or use this: https://github.com/expansible/etckeeper )
-* it would be even nicer to fix the problem with the apt module
 * make sure the script can be run many times
 * Swap caps and ctrl (using /etc/default/keyboard)
 * modify i3bar/i3status to notify me of pending upgrades